dotnet/docs/docs/csharp/language-reference/operators/subtraction-operator.md

 [!code-csharp-interactive[-= examples](~/samples/csharp/language-reference/operators/SubtractionOperator.cs#SubtractAndAssign)]

 You also use the `-=` operator to specify an event handler method to remove when you unsubscribe from an [event](../keywords/event.md).
-For more information, see [How to: subscribe to and unsubscribe from events](../../programming-guide/events/how-to-subscribe-to-and-unsubscribe-from-events.md).
+For more information, see [How to: Subscribe to and unsubscribe from events](../../programming-guide/events/how-to-subscribe-to-and-unsubscribe-from-events.md).

 ## Operator overloadability